 "Our founders set out to create a different kind of bank, and we're proud to say, we're delivering on that goal in ways they never imagined," said Greg Becker, President and CEO of Silicon Valley Bank.

 "The concepts, innovations, amazing thinkers and successful business leaders that pass through our doors around the world every day are incredible.
 To this day, we are true to SVB's original mission to help entrepreneurs succeed, and we have vastly expanded that to innovation companies of all sizes and locations over the years."
-Video: Welcome to Silicon Valley Bank

 From total assets in 1983 of $18 million, Silicon Valley Bank has grown to $23 billion in total assets, $42 billion in total client funds*, a family of venture capital-focused funds exceeding $1.7 billion and market share that includes half of all venture capital-backed technology companies in the US.
 Silicon Valley Bank is instrumental in the development and growth of companies that develop life-changing innovations in technology and healthcare.